gwforg/gwf/docs/guide/tutorial.rst

 .. note::

-    When you've completed this tutorial, you probably want to close the local workers.
-To do this simply change to the terminal where you started the workers and press :kbd:`Control-c`.
+    When you've completed this tutorial, you probably want to close the local scheduler.
+To do this simply change to the terminal where you started it and press :kbd:`Control-c`.

 Setting the Default Verbosity
 =============================